wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 [https://mirrors.edge.kernel.org/qubes/iso/Qubes-R4.0.4-x86_64.iso.DIGESTS](https://mirrors.edge.kernel.org/qubes/iso/Qubes-R4.0.4-x86_64.iso.DIGESTS)

 You might be thinking that all this checking is redundant: HTTPS downloads should protect download integrity, and if you download a torrent file or magnet link over HTTPS then a comparable level of trust can be placed in the torrent's integrity check.
 You're right.
-However, these extra measures provide defense in depth, and there are some convoluted scenarios in which they could actually protect you from realistic attacks.
-But this is not the place to go into all that.
+However, these extra measures provide defense in depth, and there are some convoluted scenarios where they could actually come in handy - but this is not the place to go into that.

 Now it's time to do the usual ISO dance.
 Insert your USB drive.
-Use `sudo dmesg` to see where it showed up in `/dev`.
+Use something like `sudo dmesg` or `lsblk` to see what name the drive showed up under in `/dev`.
 It will likely be something like `/dev/sdc`.
 Ignore any partitions (e.g. `/dev/sdc1`).

 Write the image to the drive: something like `sudo dd if=Qubes-R4.x.x-x86_64.iso of=/dev/sdx bs=4M status=progress`, with the `x`es replaced as appropriate.
 Note the use of `status=progress`; it's optional, but I find it to be absolutely essential to maintaining my patience during long write jobs.